papertrail/rails-2-preload/README.md

 ## Contributions

 Bug reports, fixes, and new features are welcomed.
-If you'll like to contribute code, please:
+If you'd like to contribute code, please:

   1. Fork the project